-From these conversations I have noticed a lot of common mistakes that salespeople and Entrepreneurs alike are making on LinkedIn.
+From these conversations we have noticed a lot of common mistakes that salespeople and Entrepreneurs alike are making on LinkedIn.
 Some of these we have already covered in previous articles such as 5 Mistakes To Avoid On LinkedIn or the Top 3 LinkedIn Mistakes.

 Once you get to the next page scroll down to “Getting an archive of your data” and click on “Fast File Only”.

 LinkedIn will then send you that data which includes email addresses of your contacts.
 Why is this such a problem?

 Firstly, it’s illegal and violates the SPAM Act.
 Just because someone has accepted your invitation to connect does not mean that you are allowed to add them to your email marketing list.
 They have not opted in for those communications.
 So you could just end up with a $150,000 fine for that little mistake.

 LinkedIn users don’t expect to be getting emails to their personal email from you then all of a sudden they are on your email list or getting followed up with a personal email.
 Imagine you were at a networking event and you suddenly just went up to the front of the crowd and just started talking about your business to everyone.

 This is basically what you are doing.
 It doesn’t look good and most people get annoyed by it and opt out because it’s intrusive.
 We know we do.

 Finally it will damage your brand personally and your company brand.
 Do you really want to be thought of as a spammer?
 We don’t think so.
 But that’s what people think when you add them to your email list and start emailing out to them.

 So our recommendation – stay away from this growth hack that not only can cost you a lot of money, but can damage your personal and company brand.
 Best bet is to connect with your target market, engage on a personal level by leveraging the email functionality of LinkedIn.